 Where the Industry is Headed

-CDA clinics has experienced sharp growth since it's conception, treating a growing range of conditions with their CBD products.
+CDA has experienced sharp growth since it's conception, treating a growing range of conditions with their CBD products.

 "While 80% of our patients are approved and prescribed for some form of chronic pain, we have now approved over 50 conditions including palliative care, cancer pain and related symptoms, Anxiety, insomnia, PTSD, Epilepsy and seizure management."